Rwenzori Trekking & Serengeti Wilderness with Ben Southall

 The trail down the Nyamwamba Valley is mostly downhill and absolutely stunning with beautiful views, moss covered rocks along the river, cascading waterfalls, deep valleys and forests are possibly the best in the Rwenzori Mountains.
 This part of the trail took us six years to find a way through and a route which is easy enough for tourists to use.
 In 1937 the explorer and geologist McConnell tried to find a way up this valley but failed and have to turn back and search for another route up the mountain but now you can experience this truly beautiful valley.

-Ttransfer to a hotel in Kasese and overnight here.
+Transfer to the Sandton Hotel in Kasese and overnight here.

 After a relaxing breakfast, transfer to the airstrip and board a flight to Entebbe arriving at 1125 hrs.